pascalreinhold/REDRES/docs/user_manual/6windows.md

 | *Cylinder Length*       | Slider to set the cylinder height.                                                                                     |
 | *Cylinder Radius*       | Slider to set the cylinder base radius                                                                                 |

-Displayed beneath is a list of the atoms participating in the event and the internal values for the cylinder dimensions.
+Displayed beneath is a list of the atoms participating in the event corresponding to the atoms highlighted in magenta.
+The internal values for the cylinder dimensions are displayed here as well.

 ## User Preferences Window

 Lastly there is the *User Preferences* Window, which can be accessed by clicking on `File > User Preferences` in the top left corner.
-For information on the customization options within, see
+For information on the customization options within, see [Customization > User Preferences Window](7customization.md#user-preferences-window).